Pyaar Kii Ye Ek Kahaani: Plot

 Madhu learns that Piya is Arnab and Sugandh's daughter.
-The next day in a boxing match in college, Abhay has the better of Kabir but deliberately loses as he is smitten by Piya who is getting worried about Kabir's injury.
-Madhu meets Piya and tells her she knows that Piya is Arnab's daughter and requests her not to tell Misha and Panchi about it.
+The next day in a boxing match in college, Abhay has the better of Kabir but deliberately loses as he is smitten by Piya who worries about Kabir's injury.
+Madhu meets Piya and tells her she knows that Piya is Arnab's daughter and asks her to not inform Misha and Pancho.
 Maya has a miscarriage and Piya thinks that Abhay orchestrated it.
 At Danish and Panchi's engagement Maya confesses to Piya that an innocent Abhay repeatedly saved her life, Danish is the real culprit and not even Abhay knows.
 Piya asks Abhay why he accepted the blame and he replies that he wants everyone, including Piya, to hate him.
 They realize their feelings for each other.
 When Piya confronts Danish, he threatens her, and Abhay arrives just in time to save Piya.
 Abhay finds a photo of Maya with Danish but she destroys the proof.
 Danish goes to Piya's hostel to hurt her but she is saved by Abhay.
 Piya then goes to his house and finds about Abhay's ex-girlfriend.
 She faces immense humiliation the next day as Abhay's parents, Chand and Haseena, arrive at the college to oust the girl who spent the night at their home, but she is saved by Abhay and Arnab.
 Piya tries to tell the Dobriyals the truth, but Danish instead blames her, saying that she kept throwing herself at him.
 An angry Arnab tries to slap Piya but is saved by Abhay.